The rescue team. Photo courtesy of Jake Blackwelder.

 Once my team arrived at the start of the climbing route, the rope rescue technicians hiked to the top to secure a fixed rope anchored above the stuck climber.
 I ascended the rope from the ground using mechanical ascenders and secured myself on a large ledge just above her.

-The climber had gotten her right knee stuck in a wide crack after attempting what's called a “knee jam.”
+The climber had gotten her left knee stuck in a wide crack after attempting what's called a “knee jam.”
 Other climbers on the route had tried a series of unsuccessful tactics to free her—I even saw a copious amount of olive oil smeared on the wall that had been used to lubricate the patient’s leg.

 Due to the small space where the patient was trapped, access to her was limited.
 I eventually maneuvered on my rope to a place where I could begin my patient assessment.